Multiplicative Complexity of Vector Valued Boolean Functions: Introduction

-Previous results showing relations between error correcting codes and bilinear and quadratic circuits include the work of \citep{DBLP:journals/tc/BrownD80,DBLP:journals/tcs/LempelSW83} where it is shown that a bilinear or quadratic circuit computing finite field multiplication of two $\bbF_{q^n}$ elements induces an error correcting code over $\bbF_q$ of dimension $n$ and distance $n$.
-For $q=2$,~\ref{thm:mrrw2} implies that such a circuit must have at least $3.52n$ multiplications (AND gates).
+\paragraph{Related Results} Previous results showing relations between error correcting codes and bilinear and quadratic circuits include the work of \citep{DBLP:journals/tc/BrownD80,DBLP:journals/tcs/LempelSW83} where it is shown that a bilinear or quadratic circuit computing finite field multiplication of two $\bbF_{q^n}$ elements induces an error correcting code over $\bbF_q$ of dimension $n$ and distance $n$.
+For $q=2$, Theorem~\ref{thm:mrrw2} implies that such a circuit must have at least $3.52n$ multiplications (AND gates).
 If $n$ is the number of input bits, this corresponds to a lower bound of $1.76n$.
+Note that this result can be obtained as a corollary of our results, which relate the nonlinearity of a quadratic function with $m$ outputs and multiplicative complexity $s$ to the distance of an $m$-dimensional linear code over vectors of length $s$.

 For $q>2$, the gates (or lines in a straight-line program) have field elements as inputs, and the total number of multiplications and divisions is counted.
-A lower bound of $3n -o(n)$ for bilinear circuits was shown in~\cite{DBLP:journals/jacm/KaminskiB89} and it was extended to general circuits in \citep{DBLP:journals/cc/BshoutyK06}.
+A lower bound of $3n -o(n)$ for bilinear circuits was shown in~\cite{DBLP:journals/jacm/KaminskiB89}, and it was extended to general circuits in \citep{DBLP:journals/cc/BshoutyK06}.
 This proof is not based on coding theoretic techniques, but rather the study of Hankel matrices related to the bilinear transformation.

 A different relation between general Boolean (not just quadratic) $(n,1)$-functions and error correcting codes comes from the following observation: Suppose some $(n,m)$-function $f$ has a certain nonlinearity $D$.
 If we identify the functions $f_1,\ldots, f_m$, $x_1,\ldots,x_n$ and the constant $1$ with their truth tables as vectors in $\bbF_2^{2^n}$, then $\mathcal{C}=\spa\{f_1,\ldots, f_m,x_1,\ldots,x_n,1\}$ is a code in $\bbF_2^{2^n}$ with dimension $n+m+1$ and distance $D$, and limitations and possibilities for codes transfer to results on nonlinearity (see the survey \citep{carletvectorial} and the references therein).
 However this says nothing about the multiplicative complexity of the function $f$.